Library Digital Publishing Fellow

 About Kennedy Library

 Kennedy Library is responsible for planning, implementing, and managing campus-wide information resources and related services with an annual budget of $7+ million and approximately 50 staff.
-The library has five departments: Academic Services; Access, Operations, and Administrative Services; Information Resources and Resource Sharing; Library Information Technology; and Special Collections and Archives.
+The library has five departments: Academic Services; Information Resources and Resource Sharing; Library Information Technology; Library Operations and Special Collections and Archives.
 Integrating traditional library resources and services with digital tools, the Robert E. Kennedy Library continuously adapts its services, programs, and spaces to meet the evolving academic programs, research interests, and needs of the university community.
 Providing access to information resources, classrooms, computer labs, an expansive 24-hour space, and an array of group and individual study spaces, Kennedy Library is a magnet for students and faculty alike.
 Annual visitors exceed 1.5 million.

 About Cal Poly